Payum/Payum/docs/gateways/templates.md

 # Templates

-A handler that needs to show the customer a page — a card form, a wallet button, a "we are checking" screen — returns a `RenderTemplate` next action naming a template the gateway ships.
+When a handler needs to show the customer a page — a card form, a wallet button, a "we are checking" screen — it returns a `RenderTemplate` next action naming a template your gateway ships.

 ```php
 use Payum\Core\Result\NextAction\RenderTemplate;